Skip to content

 Uses Intl.DateTimeFormat to format a date range.

-The 1st argument from and 2nd argument to are required and expect a Date, number (Unix timestamp), or string (ISO 8601).
+The 1st and 2nd arguments, from and to, are required and expect a Date, number (Unix timestamp), or string (ISO 8601).
 You can pass options for Intl.DateTimeFormat in the 3rd argument.

 ts